How to Increase IQ? Working Memory Training, Smart Drugs and tDCS Reviewed

 “While the stimulation didn’t improve the participant’s best performance, the speed at which they reached their best was significantly increased.”

 The researchers envisage the technique could be used to help in the training of athletes and suggest that the same method could be applied to other parts of the brain (such as the frontal or parietal cortex) to improve educational learning simply by positioning the electrodes in different locations so the current is focused on the correct area.

 The potential for self-experimentation is exciting.
 As this BBC report on cortical stimulation states:

 “The relative simplicity, low price (around £2,000 per unit), and portability of the technology may mean that, following further research, a device could be designed to be automated for use at home.”

 One of my research areas is IQ and methods for how to increase IQ and IQ training.
 In this article I have reviewed three technologies that have been shown to have a substantial IQ increasing effect by the exacting standards of peer reviewed scientific research.
 The most effective technologies directly target working memory – the general purpose RAM power of our brain.
 But technologies can be effectively applied in a targeted way to enhance more specialized aspects of cognitive function such as motor learning, numerical ability or insight problem solving.

 Intelligence augmentation is a cultural enterprise that is gaining momentum, but the technologies reviewed above take us into largely unexplored territory.
-The risks have not been fully quantified.
-It is our privilege to be in an era of both imaginative brain science, and biohackers’ responsible self-experimentation, to forge ahead in mapping out this territory in the spirit of pioneers.
+It is our privilege to be in an era of both imaginative brain science, and responsible self-experimentation, to forge ahead in mapping out this territory.

-The scientifically effective products I have developed for core brain training are reviewed from this launch page.
+The scientifically effective products I have developed for core brain training are reviewed here.